Last Updated on October 1, 2022

 If you are not traveling in a car, you could also arrive in Realmonte by bus from Agrigento.
 You can take the train to Agrigento, which is a major city on Sicily’s southern coast.
 From there, there are buses at the station that can take you to Realmonte.

-Or, you can book a tour from major cities like Catania or Palermo for stress-free travel.
+Or, you can book a tour from major cities like Catania for stress-free travel.
 It’s more expensive than the DIY way, but it takes the headache out of navigating public transportation, especially in rural Sicily.

 The best time to visit La Scala dei Turchi is in the summer but before August when the majority of Italians take their holidays and the beach becomes really busy!